This post may contain affiliate links which won’t change your price but will share some commission.

 - 8 oz finely chopped fresh strawberries (1 1/4 cups)

-Grease a 9 x 13 inch pan with butter or oil and preheat the oven to 350 degrees.
+- Grease a 9 x 13 inch pan and preheat the oven to 350 degrees.

-In a large bowl, mix together the melted butter or oil, maple syrup, banana, egg, and vanilla.
+- In a large bowl, mix together the egg, melted coconut oil, maple syrup, banana, and vanilla.
 Stir in the flour mixture until combined.

 Strawberry Granola Bar Recipe Price Breakdown